kaist-cp/cs420/README.md

   tracker](https://github.com/kaist-cp/cs420/issues) and technical questions in [the helpdesk](https://github.com/kaist-cp/helpdesk).
 Any questions failing to do so (e.g. email questions on course materials) will not be answered.

+    + I'm requiring you to ask questions online first for two reasons.
+First, clearly writing a question is the first step to reach an answer.
+Second, you can benefit from questions and answers of other students.

 - Emails to the instructor or TAs should begin with "CS420:" in the subject line, followed by a brief description of the purpose of your email.
 The content should at least contain your name and